 Not to say that is all there is to see…there are numerous other neat features – those are just the ones that I really like – mainly b/c a lot of other task management applications are missing one or all of these features.

 I do have one question at this juncture: Is thirty team members a firm number or does this reset for each workspace?
 I’m guessing it is the former, but hoping it is the latter.
 I suppose the latter option would open Asana up to abuse by its users – who could theoretically just create a new workspace whenever they ran out of users (but that would get extremely unwieldy).
-Reason I ask is b/c I’m involved in multiple venues – and thirty people is a lot when each venue can contain thirty, but not so many if thirty has to last over all my different venues.
+Reason I ask is b/c I’m involved in multiple venues – and thirty people is a lot when each venue can contain thirty, but not so many if thirty has to last over all my different venues.3For example, I would want to do workspaces for work, for home, for church, for other projects…for any one of these thirty team members is enough – but if I have to have only thirty members between all the workspaces?
+Might be a little tight.

 Next thing I did was explore their blog – from the beginning…and I was impressed.
 The frequency of posts is regular enough and the quality of the posts is quite deep.
 At the bottom of this article I’ve included links to additional reading, including a few by the folks at Asana.
 Take a read and you’ll quickly see that these posts reflect a depth of philosophy, clarity of communication, and quality of composition that exceed many technology blogs whose sole purpose is to cover technology – not sell a product.

 One item that becomes very clear while reading the blog posts is that Asana is being utilized heavily by Asana – and this is always a good thing.
 Products suffer when the creators of the product do not have an investment in the product beyond monetary success.
-Asana will oftentimes provide its own most standing criteria for ongoing featureset.
+Asana will oftentimes provide its own most standing criteria for ongoing featureset.4For example, as I was reading Asana posts I thought to myself (and I don’t know what already exists at this juncture), “Boy, it seems great…but what if someone at Asana is slacking off?
+How do they track that?”
+I’m sure Asana will hit that bump (may have hit?) and will respond appropriately…this is the advantage of a company using their own software.

 Okay, so I have some more stuff I like about Asana:

 - Company Culture – Some tech companies have really led the way in creating (again) a culture where the company cares about its employees.
-For a while employees were disposable assets – but some companies have moved back and forward at the same time – back in purely statistical financial analysis but forward in employee satisfaction, productivity, and longevity.
+For a while employees were disposable assets – but some companies have moved back and forward at the same time – back in purely statistical financial analysis but forward in employee satisfaction, productivity, and longevity.5Perhaps the tech industry innovated in part out of necessity.
+The technology sector requires specialists – the longer you stay at a job the better you are at it…picking up a n00b may save a few dollars, but there will be a huge learning curve and the lost experience and productivity are significant.
 Asana seems to be following this tact with company-wide lunches and regular yoga sessions.

 - The Methods – It is obvious that David Allen‘s GTD methodology is widely utilized within Asana – but beyond this one sees numerous management innovations to streamline and increase productivity, reduce errors, allow rapid development, and so on.
 These models are impressive and could be copied elsewhere (and perhaps where copied from elsewhere).